jhou1/docker-iscsi/README.md

 ISCSI target pod for OpenShift testings.

 # Target Setup
-ISCSI target setup needs to run a privileged container with `SYS_MODULE` capability and `/lib/modules` mount directory, you can do this with:
+ISCSI target setup needs to run a privileged container with `SYS_MODULE` capability and `/lib/modules` mount directory.
+First edit the scc.yml, replace `YOUR_USERNAME` with your OpenShift login, then run:

 ```
 oc create -f scc.yml